-Correlating fluctuations in the polarized SED with those observed in total intensity, we found a strong, but not perfect, correlation ($\rho > 85\%$, Fig.~\ref{fig:PvsI}).
-This was expected.
-What we call dust grains are actually a set of populations of grains with distinct composition, optical properties and alignment properties \citep{Shiu2024,DarkDustII}.
+Correlating fluctuations in the polarized SED with those observed in total intensity, we find a strong, though not perfect, correlation ($\rho > 85\%$; Fig.~\ref{fig:PvsI}).
+This behavior is expected.
+What we call dust grains are actually a set of grain populations with distinct composition, optical properties, and alignment properties \citep{Shiu2024,DarkDustII}.
 Typically, small grains and possibly unaligned large carbonaceous grains do not emit in polarization \citep{KM95,Chiar2006}.
-Maps of total intensity gather the thermal emission from all grains, whether aligned or not with the magnetic field.
-The impact of magnetic fields on the fluctuations of the polarized SED being statistically removed within our methodology, the strong correlation of intensity and polarization residual maps make us conclude that the emission of aligned grains is highly dominant in \Planck\ channels, over that from non-aligned grains.
+Maps of total intensity collect the thermal emission from all grains, whether aligned or not with the magnetic field.
+Because the impact of magnetic fields on fluctuations in the polarized SED is statistically mitigated within our methodology, the strong correlation between intensity and polarization residual maps leads us to conclude that the emission from aligned grains is highly dominant in \Planck\ channels, compared with that from unaligned grains.

-Second result on dust properties, we found that the frequency-dependence of the variance of those fluctuations is only compatible with variations in the dust temperature $T$, with no indication of a variation in the dust spectral index $\beta$.
-This result may be specific to the low Galactic latitudes that dominates our signal, where the light cone samples the systematic increase of the radiation field intensity towards the molecular, star-forming, ring of the Galaxy.
-However, we do not draw firm conclusions from this preliminary results.
-First because it is at odd with those drawn from the analysis of FIR and submm total intensity SEDs \citep{Ysard2013,Planck13_XI,Planck2014dust} and from a recent evolution of dust models \citep{THEMISII}, and second because it is not confirmed using the PR4 version of \Planck\ data (see Sect.~\ref{subsec:PR4}).
-This contradiction needs to be further investigated.
+As a second result on dust properties, we find that the frequency-dependence of the variance of these fluctuations is consistent only with variations in dust temperature $T$, showing no indication of a variation in the dust spectral index $\beta$.
+This result may be specific to the low Galactic latitudes that dominate our signal, where the light cone samples the systematic increase in the radiation-field intensity toward the molecular, star-forming ring of the Galaxy.
+However, we do not draw firm conclusions from this preliminary result.
+Firstly, it is at odds with those drawn from analyses of FIR and submm total-intensity SEDs \citep{Ysard2013,Planck13_XI,Planck2014dust} and from a recent evolution of dust models \citep{THEMISII}, and secondly, because it is not confirmed using the PR4 version of the \Planck\ data (see Sect.~\ref{subsec:PR4}).
+This apparent contradiction requires further investigation.